×

 We asked expats in Braga what banks they use and there advice about banking.
 They advised:

 "Expats considering retirement in Braga should be aware that the cost of living is relatively low compared to other European countries, making it an attractive option for retirees.
 The city offers a high quality of life with its rich history, beautiful architecture, and vibrant culture.
 Healthcare in Portugal is of a high standard and is affordable, with both public and private options available.
 Expats are eligible for public healthcare if they are residents and contribute to the social security system.
 Braga has a Mediterranean climate with hot summers and mild winters, which can be a significant factor for those looking to retire in a warm climate.
 Portuguese is the official language, and while English is spoken in tourist areas and by younger generations, it may not be widely spoken by the older population.
 Therefore, learning some basic Portuguese phrases can be beneficial.
 The process of buying property in Portugal is straightforward, but it's recommended to hire a lawyer to help navigate the legalities.
 Portugal has a favorable tax regime for foreign retirees known as the Non-Habitual Resident (NHR) scheme, which can provide significant tax benefits for a period of ten years.
 Public transportation in Braga is reliable and affordable, with a network of buses serving the city.
 However, owning a car can be beneficial for exploring the surrounding countryside.
 Portugal is known for its safety and ranks as one of the safest countries in the world, which can provide peace of mind for retirees.
 The cuisine in Portugal is diverse and delicious, with a focus on fresh seafood, locally grown fruits and vegetables, and traditional dishes like bacalhau (codfish).
 Finally, it's important to note that while Portugal is a laid-back country, it also values tradition and etiquette.
-Politeness and respect for elders are highly valued, and it's customary to greet people with a handshake," remarked one expat living in Braga, Portugal.
+Politeness and respect for elders are highly valued, and it's customary to greet people with a handshake," wrote one member in Braga.

 Will I be able to find a job in Braga?